-The Gemini Lithium Project (“Gemini”) consists of 280 unpatented lode claims totaling approximately 5,600 acres (2,266 hectares) and located in the Lida Valley approximately 6 miles (10 kilometres) east of the town of Lida, Nevada.
+The Gemini Lithium Project (“Gemini”) consists of 353 unpatented lode claims totalling approximately 7,293 acres (2,951 hectares) and located in the Lida Valley approximately 6 miles (10 kilometres) east of the town of Lida, Nevada.
 Nevada Sunrise acquired Gemini by claim staking in 2015 with no applicable royalties and currently holds a 100% interest in the project.
 Gemini is situated adjacent to the Gold Point Solar Energy Zone, a Bureau of Land Management land reserve set aside for solar and wind power generation projects until 2033.

 Gemini Lithium Project, Lida Valley, Nevada